yidingjiang/cs184sp18_final/docs/writeup.md

 **Problem Description**

 Fluid simulation is an interesting topic that has many important applications in computer graphics.
 We are interested in producing photo realistic simulation of water and understanding the underlying physics of water; therefore, we think particle based simulation is an ideal candidate.
-It is important to have physically realistic simulation of water because many engineering appplications require accurate simulations that reflect the actual physical interaction.
+It is important to have physically realistic simulation of water because many engineering applications require accurate simulations that reflect the actual physical interaction.
 The main challenges of this task are:

 1. The algorithm is mathematically involved
 2. The simulation requires efficient data strucutre for neighbor finding
-3. The simulation must be numerially stable
+3. The simulation must be numerically stable
-4. Machine learning would be novelly hard if we do use it
+4. Machine learning would be interesting and potentially challenging if we do use it

 We will first try to replicate the paper and then build on top of the paper if we have sufficient time.